Thanksgiving With My Friend “Bronchitis”

 My kitchen floor is seriously about to walk itself out of the house!
 It hasn’t been mopped in so long, I cannot even remember when it was last done.
 Add in that two young, adult sons have been doing car repairs, and a bathroom sink replacement last weekend, and well I have a mess in both the kitchen and the upstairs bathroom.
 That sink is still not operational BTW.
 The water supply lines are too short and they still haven’t connected up the drain pipe.

-I’m not complaining at all about this sink, because the plumber wanted to charge me $251.95 to do this job not including the cost of a new sink/vanity.
-I paid $100 for a new sink with vanity, and the plumbing supplies.
-The labor cost was FOOD for my boys.
-I think this was a great deal!
 So if you don’t want to use baby wipes to clean your hands, you better go to the basement bathroom people.
 My kids won’t mind.
 My perfectionist father will.
-Too bad, dad.
+Sorry, dad.
 This is real life.
-Seriously.

 So How Do You Do a Holiday When Acutely Ill?